 Ben looked down at his shadowed profile.
 He was laying on his side, naked from the waist up with only the flannel sheet covering his lower body.
 It was so hot, they must have kicked the quilts off at some point during the night.

-“Yeah, I’m okay,” Ben whispered.
-He slid out from under the sheet and made his way to the bathroom in the dark.
+“Yeah, I’m okay,” Ben slid out from under the sheet and made his way to the bathroom in the dark.
 Once inside, he shut the door and sat down on the toilet, not bothering to flip on the light.
 Cupping his face in his hands, he inhaled and exhaled through trembling lips.
-What the hell was going on in his head?
+What the hell is going on in my head?
 Why the dream?

 Ben rubbed hands down his face.
 Jerked his head from side to side, trying to crack his neck, hoping to snap to attention and regain composure.
 With mind buzzing, he stood up, flushed the toilet, and pulled the door open with a smile.
 “Yeah,” he replied.
 “Just had to piss.”

 Travis remained in the doorway for a few seconds as though trying to study him in the dark, and then he stepped aside to let him pass.
-Ben returned to the bed and crawled back under the dampened sheet.
+Ben returned to the bed and crawled under the damp sheet.
 After Travis completed his own task in the bathroom, he slid back in beside Ben, pulled him close, draped an arm around his neck, rested his lips lightly on Ben’s forehead.
-“You sure everything’s all right?” he asked again.
+“You sure everything’s all right?” he repeated.

 Stretching a leg across Travis’ thighs, Ben replied, “Yes.
 Just a weird dream.
 No big deal.
 Sorry to wake you.”